dashingsoft/pyarmor/docs/man.rst

 Option `--platform` is used to specify the target platform of obfuscated scripts if target platform is different from build platform.

+Option `--restrict` is used to set restrict mode, :ref:`Restrict Mode`

 **EXAMPLES**